CGCL-codes/BlockSim/README.md

 # BlockSim
-A blockchain network emulator, which can be used for blockchain network protocol verification.
+A blockchain network simulator developed based on [PeerSim](http://peersim.sourceforge.net/), which can be used for blockchain network protocol verification.

+## Core Parts
+- ***simulation-network***: To simulate different network environments, developers can implement the interfaces provided by BlockSim as needed, which include topological connection, latency setting, network broadcast algorithm and so on.

+- ***simulation-consensus***: Diverse consensus protocols can be implemented according to the specific blockchain system.

+- ***simulation-data***: Common blockchain data structures can be customized, such as transactions and blocks.